 GATE testing typically occurs in the spring for GATE placement the following school year.
 Students in the 2nd through 7th grades can be referred for GATE testing.
 GATE referral forms, including the signed parental permission slip, should be completed during the First Trimester Conferences in September/October/November.

-The referral deadline for GATE testing is March 6, 2020.
+The referral deadline for GATE testing is TBD.

 Elementary and 6th grade students receive differentiated instruction in the classroom as well as interventions when appropriate.
 Students in 7th and 8th grade are grouped together according to subject and ability.
 Classroom teachers differentiate the curriculum to meet individual student needs.

 The GATE program offers an after-school program focusing on GATE Festival preparation.
 Teachers serving as GATE Festival Facilitators guide students through project selection and application of the dimensions of depth and complexity (key GATE concepts) to their projects.